-If your child needs help getting around, they may qualify for the mobility component.
+If your child needs help getting around outdoors, they may qualify for the mobility component.
 You need to show that your child is unable or virtually unable to walk and/or needs substantially more guidance and supervision than a child of the same age without a disability or health condition.
 The test looks at the child's ability to walk outside and considers the speed and manner of walking as well as the distance covered.

 Lower rate mobility component This can be paid to a child from the age of five years.
 It is for a child who can walk, with or without equipment, but who needs guidance and/or supervision most of the time from another person when moving around outdoors in an unfamiliar place.
+The guidance or supervision is needed because of physical or mental disability or health condition and must be much more than would be expected for someone of a similar age who doesn't have a disability or health condition.

 Higher rate mobility component This can be paid to a child from the age of three years.
 It is for children who are unable or virtually unable to walk outdoors, or where the exertion required to walk would be likely to lead to a serious deterioration in their health.
-Children can also qualify if they have a severe visual impairment, are both deaf and blind, are severely mentally impaired, or are terminally ill.
+Children can also qualify if they have a severe visual impairment, are both deaf and blind, are severely mentally impaired with severe behavioural difficulties, or are terminally ill.